cybertraining-dsc/fa20-523-302/project/project.md

 ### 6.1 Results

 Using relatively basic machine learning methods, it is possible to determine with a high level of accuracy the type of movement being performed at a given moment.
-Viewing previous analyses of similar datasets, it should also be possible to determine the gender of the user, and estimate their stride length, walking asymmetry, double support time, and more.
 Viewing the benchmarks, the inference time is rapid, taking only 3 seconds to validate results for the entire testing dataset.
 This model could be distilled for a production environment, and the rapid inference speed would allow for faster analyses for end users.

 ### 6.2 Limitations